Skip to content

 Arsenic and cats: is it safe in drinking water?

-Heavy metals in dogs' drinking water (Dog Aging Project)
+Heavy metals in dogs' well water (Dog Aging Project)

 Sexton CL, et al. Testing for heavy metals in drinking water collected from Dog Aging Project participants.
 PLOS Water, 2025.
 PMC12463316.